SofiaNavarro/visual_analytics_SofiaN/README.md

 You should be able to download the .ipynb notebook and upload it to the jupyter workspace under visual analytics and open it as a cv101 notebook.
 Also upload the image folder assOne_images in the "data" folder in the visual analytics jupyter workspace.

+I have also added a html version of the code.
+But I don't actually think you can interact with it.